 This course introduces the student to the study of culture—our learned, shared ideas about behavior—through topics such as: the variable roles of men and women; beliefs about magic, science, and religion; human relationships with the environment; and the words and objects people create and use to express their identities.
 Students explore and better appreciate the diversity of past and present human experience.
-Spring 2013 and alternate years.
+Offered Spring in alternate years.

 Communicating Identities in the Global Culture